 Students are also given an opportunity to take clinical pastoral education under the Council for Clinical Training.
-Programs are available at accredited centers at Central Islip State Hospital, Long Island, New York, under the supervision of the Reverend Walter J. Baepler, and at Spring Grove State Hospital, Baltimore, Maryland, under the supervision of the Reverend Enno K. Lohrmann.
+Programs are available at accredited centers at Central Islip State Hospital, Long Island, New York, under the supervision of the Reverend Walter J. Baepler, at Spring Grove State Hospital, Baltimore, Maryland, under the supervision of the Reverend Enno K. Lohrmann, and at Pacific State Hospital, Pomona, California, under the supervision of the Reverend John M. Costello.
 Information regarding these programs may be obtained from the Director of Student Personnel Services.